Predicting Reddit News Sentiment with Naive Bayes and Other Text Classifiers

 Naive Bayes has successfully fit all of our training data and is ready to make predictions.
 You'll notice that we have a score of ~92%.
-This is the fit score, and not the actual accuracy score.
-You'll see next that we need to use our test set in order to get a good estimate of accuracy.
+This is the fit score and not the actual accuracy score.
+Next, you'll see that we need to use our test set to get a reasonable accuracy estimate.

 y_pred now contains a prediction for every row of the test set.
 With this prediction result, we can pass it into an sklearn metric with the true labels to get an accuracy score, F1 score, and generate a confusion matrix:

-We can see that our model has predicted the sentiment of headlines with a 75% accuracy, but looking at the confusion matrix we can see it's not doing that great of a job classifying.
+Our model has predicted the sentiment of headlines with a 75% accuracy, but looking at the confusion matrix, we can see it's not doing that great of a job classifying.

 For a breakdown of the confusion matrix, we have:

-So our classifier is getting a lot of the negatives right, but there's a high number of false predictions.
-We'll see if we can improve these metrics with other classifiers below.
+So our classifier is getting many negatives right, but there's a high number of false predictions.
+We'll see if we can improve these metrics with the other classifiers below.

-Lets now utilize cross validation, where we generate a training and testing set 10 different times on the same data in different positions.
+Let's now utilize cross-validation, where we generate training and testing sets ten times on the same data in different positions.

 Right now, we are set up with the usual 80% of the data as training and 20% as the test.
 The accuracy of prediction on a single test set doesn't say much about generalization.
-To get a better insight on our classifier’s generalization capabilities, there's two different techniques we can use:
+To get a better insight into our classifier’s generalization capabilities, there are two different techniques we can use:

-1) K-fold cross-validation: The examples are randomly partitioned into kk equal sized subsets (usually 10).
-Out of the kk subsets, a single subsample is used for testing the model and the remaining k−1k−1 subsets are used as training data.
-The cross-validation technique is then repeated kk times, resulting in process where each subset is used exactly once as part of the test set.
-Finally, the average of the kk-runs is computed.
-The advantage of this method is that every example is used in both train and test set.
+1) K-fold cross-validation: The examples are randomly partitioned into kk equal-sized subsets (usually 10).
+Out of the k subsets, a single subsample is used for testing the model, and the remaining k−1 subsets are used as training data.
+The cross-validation technique is repeated k times, resulting in a process where each subset is used exactly once as part of the test set.
+Finally, the average of the k-runs is computed.
+The advantage of this method is that every example is used in both the train and test sets.

-2) Monte Carlo cross-validation: Randomly splits the dataset into train and test data, the model is run, and the results are then averaged.
-The advantage of this method is that the proportion of the train/test split is not dependent on the number of iterations, which is useful for very large datasets.
-On the other hand, the disadvantage of this method if you're not running through enough iterations is that some examples may never be selected in the test subset, whereas others may be selected more than once.
+2) Monte Carlo cross-validation: Randomly splits the dataset into train and test data, the model is run, and the results are averaged.
+The advantage of this method is that the proportion of the train/test split is not dependent on the number of iterations, which is helpful for massive datasets.
+On the other hand, the disadvantage of this method is that you're not running enough iterations, so some test set examples may never be selected, or others may be selected more than once.

 For an even better explanation of the differences between these two methods, check out this answer: https://stats.stackexchange.com/a/60967